variantstudios/greeleydowntown.com/_signature_events/downtown-greeley-scavenger-hunt.md

 ---
-title: Downtown Greeley Scavenger Hunt
+title: Downtown Greeley Scavenger Hunt - Any time you want!
 description: >-
   Enjoy a Downtown Greeley Scavenger Hunt ANYTIME.
 It is fun to do with family, friends, co-workers.
 You can choose different roles for the people in your